Marina Peterson and Gary McDonogh, Editors

 Essays draw on extensive fieldwork and archival study in Beijing, Barcelona, New York, Los Angeles, Chicago, Dar es Salaam, Dubai, Nashville, Lima, Philadelphia, Mumbai, Havana, Beirut, and Paris, among other cities.
 They examine the visions of planners and developers, cultural producers, governments, theoreticians, immigrants, and outcasts.
 Through these perspectives, the book explores questions of space and place, consumption, mediation, and images as well as the processes by which urban elites learn from each other as well as contest local hegemony.

 Global Downtowns raises important questions for those who work with issues of urban centrality in governance, planning, investment, preservation, and social reform.
 The volume insists that however important the narratives of individual spaces—theories of American downtowns, images of global souks, or diasporic formations of ethnic enclaves as interconnected nodes—they also must be situated within a larger, dynamic framework of downtowns as centers of modern urban imagination.

-Gary McDonogh is Professor of Anthropology at Bryn Mawr College.
+Gary McDonogh is Professor in the Growth and the Structure of Cities program at Bryn Mawr College.
 He has written and edited many books, most recently Iberian Worlds.